lmiller1990/design-pattenrns-for-vuejs/src/pdf/RENDERLESS-COMPONENTS.md

 The next feature we will add is the password and confirmation fields.
 We will also expose a `matching` property, to see if the password and confirmation are the same.

-First, update `renderless-password.ts` to receive a `password` and `confirmation` prop.
+First, update `isMatching` to receive a `password` and `confirmation` prop.
 We also add the logic to see if the passwords match:

 ```ts
 function isMatching(password: string, confirmation: string) {